-All those who teach, supervise, counsel, employ or work with doctors in training are responsible for patient safety.
+All those who teach, supervise, counsel, employ or work with trainees are responsible for patient safety.
 Patient safety will be protected through explicit and accountable supervision.
 Education providers should have clear and explicit supervision requirements, including processes for removing supervisors where necessary.